edgio-docs/edgio-docs/src/guides/v7/sites_frameworks.md

 ## Compute Regions {/* regions */}

 {{ PRODUCT }} allows you to cache and deliver your content through any of our points of presence (POPs) around the world.
-However, your {{ PRODUCT }} Cloud code will run in one of the following global regions:
+However, your {{ PRODUCT }} cloud code will run in one of the following global regions:

 - **Americas**: Eastern US and Western US
 - **Europe**: Ireland, UK, Western Europe, Northern Europe, Central Europe